How to design API services and integrations for reliable, scalable architecture in IT projects

 API lifecycle management: from launch to sunset

-An API is a living product.
-It goes through stages: Planning: defining the need, the target audience and the business value.
-Design: developing the data model, contracts, versioning scheme and security requirements.
-Implementation: writing the code, testing (unit, integration, load) and deploying to an environment.
-Release: going live in production, documentation in the developer portal, request examples, SDK and a sandbox.
+API is a living product.
+It goes through these stages: Planning: defining the need, target audience, and business value.
+Design: developing the data model, contracts, versioning scheme, and security requirements.
+Implementation: writing code, testing (unit, integration, load), and deploying to an environment.
+Publishing: launching in production, documenting in the developer portal, adding request examples, SDKs, and a sandbox.

 Support: monitoring, developer support, bug fixes, responding to feedback, releasing patches.
 Evolution: releasing new versions, improving functionality, optimizing performance.
 Retirement: notifying customers, a migration plan, shutting down outdated versions.
 It's important to inform consumers well in advance about the timeline for retiring old versions, give them migration tools and preserve backward compatibility.